 - The fare system is quite simple, as all transit options take the same ticket.
-Use one of the GO machines inside the metro stations (and some bus and tram stops) to buy a one-hour ticket for £2.10.
+Use one of the GO machines inside the metro stations (and some bus and tram stops) to buy a one-hour ticket.
 Pro tip: to navigate the on-screen menu, turn the dial on the machine to select your ticket option.

 - You can also buy tickets when entering the bus or tram for a slightly higher price.
 Be sure to validate your ticket in the machine after purchasing it.